History of Looe Golf Club Seniors Section.

 2. The Committee currently feel that this a fair proportion to sufficiently maintain member’s handicaps whilst providing a fair fun/competitive balance and will in future years endeavour to maintain this current status unless successfully challenged by members under current rules.

-3. Competitions will be held in accordance with the rules and conditions as stated under the individual named trophy Sections later in this document.
+3. Competitions will be held in accordance with the rules and conditions as stated under the individual named trophy Sections on the Seniors Web Pages.
+Click here to view Trophies and Rules

 8. Competitions and Entrance fees.